nikitagorelovreki/reki/docs/DEVELOPER_GUIDE.md

 ## Overview

-CUIS (Cosyma Unified Info-System) is a comprehensive modular system designed for managing medical devices, clients (patients), and service requests in healthcare environments.
+Reki (Cosyma Unified Info-System) is a comprehensive modular system designed for managing medical devices, clients (patients), and service requests in healthcare environments.
 The system follows Domain-Driven Design (DDD) principles and Clean Architecture patterns to ensure maintainability, testability, and scalability.

 ### Key Features